Te Rangi-tua-mātotoru: War with Ngāti Te Aho

 On his return, Tu-taka-roa visited Te Rangi-tua-mātotoru and told him what had happened.
 On hearing of the death of Tama-kino, Te Rangi-tua-mātotoru declared that he would have to avenge his death.
 Therefore, Tutakaroa fled to Tokaanu, where he convinced a section of the people to support him and built a fortress with them at Whaka-oho-kau on the west edge of the Tokaanu delta at Waitahanui.
 As of 1959, some of the palisade posts of this fortress were still visible, although the site was flooded in 1942.

-Meanwhile, Te Rangi-tua-mātotoru summoned allies from the Tūhourangi, Ngāti Whakaue, and Ngāti Rangitihi hapū of Te Arawa to help avenge Tamakino and they sent a large war party.
+Meanwhile, Te Rangi-tua-mātotoru summoned allies from the Tūhourangi, Ngāti Whakaue, and Ngāti Rangitihi iwi of Te Arawa to help avenge Tamakino and they sent a large war party.
 Te Rangi-tua-mātotoru sent most of his own war party towards Whaka-oho-kau by land, but he himself went by canoe.
 As he went past the Te Arawa camp he overheard them discussing their plans to devastate Tokaanu, which far exceeded the amount of damage that he wanted to cause.
 Therefore, he snuck into Whaka-oho-kau and made peace.
 The next morning, the men of Te Arawa rowed up to Whaka-oho-kau in their canoes to attack and Tu-taka-roa waded out into the water to confront them all on his own.
 When he realised that his men had not come out with him, he turned and fled, making it back to the fortress.
 While they were fighting, Te Rangi-tua-mātotoru had negotiated a peace and he came out and announced this as the forces of Te Arawa approached.
 The Te Arawa forces were furious, but were eventually convinced to accept this peace and leave.